holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/00_maps_and_lists/lesson_plan.md

 ### Actual Lesson

-- Refresher
+- Review
-    - What does "the perfect setup" look like
+    - Graphing
-        - shell, vscode, and ChatGPT open
+    - Data scientist way of programming
-    - Show someone's homework on git
+    - Accumulators
-    - Discuss both the homework and git
+    - Any questions?
 - New unit!
     - Data Structures: maps (dicts), sets, and lists
 - What are data structures?